CitruzSquared/essays/Sidereal and Synodic.md

 This is called the **elongation**[^2] of Venus (from Earth).
 It is evident that Earth cannot, and does not, have an elongation from Earth.

-As one could imagine, "Sidereal" deals with the true anomaly, based on the absolute reference axis, and "Synodic" deals with the elongation, based on the viewpoint of Earth.
+Thus, "Sidereal" deals with the true anomaly, based on the absolute reference axis, and "Synodic" deals with the elongation, based on the viewpoint of Earth.